Reviews

 Biscayne Bay, Denis Farley, Ed Bell - Pouring Rain Music, BMI

-Recorded: Winter 1984, DB Studio - Miami, Florida.
+Winter 1984, DB Studio - Miami, Florida.
 Engineer: Bruce Hensel

 Remixed: Summer '84 Bayshore 1.5 - Miami, Florida Engineer: Buddy Thornton.